On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and

-where the vector $x_p:=(x_1,x_2)\in\mathbb{R}^2$ models the position of the vehicle in the plane, the vector $x_{3,4}:=(x_3,x_4)\in\mathbb{S}^1$ captures the orientation of the vehicle, $u$ is the forward velocity, and $\Omega$ is the angular velocity.
-The main objective of the vehicle is to stabilize its position at a particular target $x_p^{\star}\in\mathbb{R}^2$ using only real-time measurements of distance-like signal $J(x_p)$, which is assumed to be $\mathcal{C}^1$, strongly convex with a unique minimizer at the point $x_p^{\star}$, and which has a globally Lipschitz gradient (these assumptions will be relaxed later in Section \ref{intermittentliebracket}).
-Since nonholonomic vehicles cannot be simultaneously stabilized in position and orientation using smooth feedback, we let the vehicles oscillate using a predefined constant angular velocity $\Omega > 0$.
-This model also captures vehicles that have no \textit{directional} control over $\Omega$, such as in quad-copters that have lost one propeller, leading to a constant yaw rate during hover that can be effected, though not eliminated or reversed, by modulating the remaining propellers.
+{The main objective of the vehicle is to stabilize its position at a particular unknown target point $x_p^{\star}\in\mathbb{R}^2$ using only real-time measurements of a distance-like signal $J(x_p)$, which for simplicity is assumed to be $\mathcal{C}^1$, strongly convex with minimizer at the point $x_p^{\star}$, and having a globally Lipschitz gradient (these assumptions will be relaxed later in Section \ref{intermittentliebracket}). \tcb{In other words, the vehicle seeks to solve the problem $\min_{x_p\in\mathbb{R}^2}~J(x_p)$ without knowledge of the mathematical form of $J$.} Since nonholonomic vehicles cannot be simultaneously stabilized in position and orientation using smooth feedback, we let the vehicles oscillate continuously using a predefined constant angular velocity $\Omega > 0$.
+This model can also capture vehicles that have no \textit{directional} control over $\Omega$, such as in quad-copters that have lost one propeller, leading to a constant yaw rate during hover that can be effected, though not eliminated or reversed, by modulating the remaining propellers \cite{mueller2014stability}.}

 Under ``nominal'' operating conditions, and to stabilize (a neighborhood of) the target $x_p^*$, we can consider the following feedback controller that only uses real-time measurements of the potential field $J$ evaluated at the current position